Home

 How did that get in there?
 Well, because "me" was functioning in two roles.
 One was as a noun receiving the action "I envision me."
 And the other role was as the noun performing the action "I am trying to give an overview."
 English "solves" this by arbitrarily slaughtering one of the roles: "I envision me trying to give an overview."

 Wow.
 English got rid of as many noun cases as possible.
-The few that have somehow survived - me, him, her, us, them, whom - we often have no clue how to handle.
+The few inflected cases that have somehow survived - me, him, her, us, them, whom - we often have no clue how to handle.
 Do we say "it was him!" or do we say "it was he!"?
 When someone asks "Who wants ice cream?" do we say "I!" or do we say "me!"?
-Our language hasn't had to worry about such roles for centuries, so in truth, it really doesn't matter - we pick one and move on.

 Not so in Hungarian.
 Hungarian evaluates each clause, and treats each noun with its appropriate role.
 So my awkward little clause would be cleaned up to be something like this:

 See how the extra two words solves all the problems of the sentence?
 Now I am not envisioning nieces, and I am not envisioning me.
 No. Now I am just envisioning "that."
-Then the following clause can have its nouns behave as subjects, rather than objects.
+Then the following clauses can have their nouns (one of my nieces" "one of my children" and "I") behave as subjects, rather than objects.

 Indefiniteness might imply some sort of vagueness, so maybe we won't get in trouble.